umutonij/Pig-Dice/README.md

 The other player then takes the die over.

-## Specifications
+## EHAVIOUR DRIVEN DEVELOPMENT(BDD)

-The web application will request the names of two users.
+* The web application will request the names of two users.

-The two players will proceed to roll the dice, by generating a random number from 1 to 6.
+* The two players will proceed to roll the dice, by generating a random number from 1 to 6.

-If the output is not a 1, a player will continue to accumulate points and can hold in his discretion to add up to his/her final tally.
+* If the output is not a 1, a player will continue to accumulate points and can hold in his discretion to add up to his/her final tally.

 An output of one results in a zero of accumulated points.

+## Setup/Installation Requirements
+You would need the following to access the website:

+* Smart phone/PC/laptop/Desktop or Tablet.
+* A running network connection to the internet(either wireless or ethernet).
+* A web browser(Chrome is most recommendable).

 ### The first player to get 100 is the Winner!